fafalone/WinDevLib/README.md

 -Bug fix: Attempted to correct INameSpaceTreeControlEvents context menu crashing.

--Buf fix: INameSpaceTreeCustomDraw::ItemPrePaint was missing members.
+-Bug fix: INameSpaceTreeCustomDraw::ItemPrePaint was missing members.

 **Update (v3.2.30):** Several Speech API interfaces were missing.
 Also, began using BOOL type as as enum with CFALSE (0) and CTRUE (1) members.
 I'll be slowly working on changing all the Long items that are actually BOOL to this over the coming months.